armandosunny/EcoNicheS/README.md

 ## Second module: Obtaining and cleaning species occurrences

 The first step to perform niche modeling analysis is to obtain the recorded occurrences of the species of interest.
 Using EcoNicheS this is achieved by downloading documents with this information from the Global Biodiversity Information Facility (GBIF, [gbif.org](https://www.gbif.org/)), one of the large biodiversity databases.
-Obtaining this information is achieved using the [CoordinateCleaner](https://ropensci.github.io/CoordinateCleaner/articles/Cleaning_GBIF_data_with_CoordinateCleaner.html) package (Zizka et al., 2019) as a means for this.
-So, when opening the application, the first step is to select the first option from the drop-down menu to access the data collection tools.
+Geographic distribution data must be processed before analysis.
+In EcoNicheS the processing can occur through two phases represented in two different submodules in this section, below you will find more details.

 <img width="1042" alt="Captura de pantalla 2024-07-20 a la(s) 10 45 19 a m" src="https://github.com/user-attachments/assets/de93c123-0d3d-4bda-8e77-3e7f5cfa6cda">

+### Get and Clean GBIF data

-The next step is to enter the scientific name of the species of interest, in addition to entering the maximum amount of presence data that you wish to obtain.
+Obtaining geographical distribution data is achieved using the [CoordinateCleaner](https://ropensci.github.io/CoordinateCleaner/articles/Cleaning_GBIF_data_with_CoordinateCleaner.html) package (Zizka et al., 2019).
+So, when opening the application, the first step is to select the first option from the drop-down menu to access the data collection tools.The next step is to enter the scientific name of the species of interest, in addition to entering the maximum amount of presence data that you wish to obtain.
 Obtaining the data may take a while, the greater the distribution of the species, the longer the waiting time will also be, but never more than a few minutes.

 <img width="1044" alt="Captura de pantalla 2024-07-20 a la(s) 10 54 22 a m" src="https://github.com/user-attachments/assets/deb78ec7-f413-4795-b993-653144151ca7">